-French teams come out top in historic Swiss ski tour race
+French teams come out on top in historic Swiss ski tour race

 The Patrouille des Glaciers, the historic ski touring race organised by the Swiss army, has ended with French victories in the men’s and women’s events.